 Let me explain…

-Proper signally for jaw development occurs in the nose.
+Proper signaling for jaw development occurs in the nose.
 Sensors in the nose ‘pick up’ the vacuum pressure of the air passing through the nose.
-When this happens, the upper jaw, the maxilla develops in a forward and broad.
-This creates a wide shallow palate, great cheek bones, a beautiful smile and a balanced head posture and neck alignment.
+There are other areas of the face and mouth that need the right input to tell the body to grow in the right direction.
+Our tongue should be lightly suctioned up in the palate stimulating the nasopalatine nerve (front of your palate) when at rest and when chewing, we need to stimulate proprioceptors located in our chewing muscles and surround each individual tooth.
+We need to be chewing a semi-hard diet.
+When orofacial functions are in place, the upper jaw, the maxilla develops in a forward direction and creates a broad shape.
+This creates a wide shallow palate, great cheekbones, a beautiful smile and a balanced head posture with good neck alignment.
 In short, normal optimal development.

 The good news is that there are techniques available today which can correct the foundation, even in adulthood.
 The genes to develop a normal size and shaped jaw are still present, they just need the proper stimulation to start the remodelling process.
 These tools include:

 - Neuromuscular Dentistry

 Good facial and jaw growth starts at birth, but more recent thinking suggests that it may start prior to conception.
 Breastfeeding is not only optimally nutritious, but it’s also a work out for the baby’s orofacial muscles.
 It encourages nasal breathing, good tongue function, jaw movement and works with the infant’s physiology and neurology.
 A well breastfed, nasal breathing baby that starts a semi-hard diet from around 6mths of age already has a head start in life.

 If we start to deviate from our pre-programmed jaw growth trajectory, and the longer we ignore this, the further away we are from being our best self.
 The sooner we intercept, the easier the problem is to correct and the healthier we become.